sathomas/jsDataV.is/src/text/ch4/01-tree-maps.md

 ### Step 4: Varying the Shading to Show Additional Data

-The tree map above does a nice job of showing the <span class="smcp">US</span> population distribution in 2012.
+The tree map in figure LASTFIGURENUMBER does a nice job of showing the <span class="smcp">US</span> population distribution in 2012.
 The population isn't static, however, and we can enhance our visualization to indicate trends by taking advantage of the 2010 population data that's still lurking in our data set.
 When we iterate through the `census` array to extract individual regions, we can also calculate a few additional values:

-* We accumulate the total population for all states, both in 2010 and in 2012, in lines 11 and 12.
+* We accumulate the total population for all states, both in 2010 and in 2012, in lines 11 and 12, respectively.
 These values let us calculate the average growth rate for the entire country.
 * For each state we can calculate its own growth rate in line 13.
 * For each region, we save both the minimum and maximum growth rates in lines 18 and 19.